Ghini/ghini.desktop/doc/use_cases-jbq.rst

          Read only (BD-JBQ-lectura)
            it can be shared with anyone visiting the garden

-         You select the connection at startup, and the software asks you for the password corresponding to the connection you selected.
+         You select the connection at start-up, and the software asks you for the password corresponding to the connection you selected.

          |10000000000000FE00000065C64D791B5CA0099D_png|